 Faster 4G has Contributed to Recent Data Rises Globally

-It’s of no surprise how a faster fourth-generation (4G) connection has contributed to these marked increases recently.
-Despite 4G connections only making up 14% of all mobile connections in 2015, they already make up 47% of mobile data traffic.
-3G represents 34% of all mobile connections but carries only 43% of the data traffic.
-In summary, this means a 4G connection carried six times the traffic than a connection that was not 4G.
+4G connections made up only 14% of Aussie mobile accounts in 2015, but they accounted for 47% of mobile data traffic.
+3G, the predecessor, represented 34% of all mobile connections but carried only 43% of the data traffic in the same period.
+That means the average 4G connection carried six times the traffic than a connection that was not 4G.

-It can’t be emphasized more that due to the sharp increase in mobile applications and the staggering embracing of mobile connectivity by the end user that there has been a growth surge of global 4G deployment and adoption.
-It’s not just about meeting customer demand but about profit incentives too.
-Global service providers are quickly rolling out 4G networks in order to meet the rise in the demand by the end-users for more bandwidth, faster mobile connectivity and an increase in security.
+The telcos providing these facilities are not just determined to meet customer demand.
+They can see the profit incentives too.
+Australian service providers (that’s phone companies) are quickly rolling out 4G networks, in order to meet the rise in the demand by the end-users for more bandwidth, faster mobile connectivity and increased security.
 4G is growing so fast that by 2020 over 40% of all global connections and devices will be 4G enabled.
-That amounts to 4.7 billion connections by 2020.
+That amounts to 4.7 billion 4G connections by 2020.

 Mobile Device Use Sees Rises Too

-In 2015 there were an additional 563 million mobile devices, mainly smart phones and connections that came into use.
+In 2015, there were an additional 563 million mobile devices, mainly smart phones and connections that came online, around the world.
 This in total numbers is 7.9 billion devices.
-Smart devices are considered those that have mobile connections with advanced computing and multimedia options, with at least 3G connectivity and these made up 36% of 2015 total mobile devices and connections and carried 89% of all mobile data traffic.
+Smart devices are those that have mobile connections and advanced computing and multimedia options.

-iOS mobile devices, which include both tablets and smart phones, were just ahead of Android for data usage in 2015.
+Apple’s ‘iOS’ mobile devices, (including both tablets and smart phones,) were just ahead of Android for data usage in 2015.
 This was particularly noticeable in Western Europe and North America.

-In 2015, the number of tablets with mobile connectivity features rose 1.3-fold to an ownership of 133 million.
+In 2015, the number of tablets with mobile connectivity features rose 30% to an ownership of 133 million devices globally.
 Each tablet accessed 2.8 times data traffic than did the average smart phone.
 This meant that 2,576MB of data were used every month compared to smart phone’s 929 MB.
-There are still other means of accessing data and that’s through a PC which achieved on average 2.7GB for every PC of which there are 125 million connected through the mobile network.

 The Mobile Network Future to 2020